Dental Checkups' Role in Cancer Prevention & Early Detection

 Why can dental care be important for cancer patients?

-Ask your cancer care team about their dental care recommendations and concerns.
-Should you visit a dentist before you start treatment?
-How soon?
-Are there any special considerations you should discuss with your dentist?
-If you will be receiving treatment for head and neck cancer, your oncologist will likely work with your dentist as part of your care plan.5
+If you will be receiving treatment for head and neck cancer, your oncologist will likely work with your dentist as part of your care plan.
+5

 Preventing and controlling oral complications can help you continue cancer treatment and have a better quality of life.

-“Oral Complications of Chemotherapy and Head/Neck Radiation”
+— National Cancer Institute, “Oral Complications of Chemotherapy and Head/Neck Radiation”

 What can I do if I don’t have dental insurance?

-If you don’t have health insurance but need to see a dentist before your treatment starts, you have a few options:
+If you don’t have health insurance but need to see a dentist before your cancer treatment starts, you have a few options:

-1. Ask your local hospital if they have a free dental clinic.
+- Ask your local hospital if they have a free dental clinic.

-2. Reach out to an oncology social worker.
+- Reach out to an oncology social worker.
 They may be able to connect you with free dental resources.

 Looking for more ways to kick off a healthy dental routine before cancer treatment begins?
 The American Dental Association shares suggestions, including brushing & rinsing tips and foods to eat.